xalxnder/terraform-ansible-project/README.md

 1. Configures infrastructure with Terraform
 2. Deploys to AWS
-3. Provisions the infrastructure with Ansible
+3. Ansible provisions the infrastructure with Prometheus

 # Why?